-- cotton khaki, with usual trouser pockets.
-Trousers shall match coat in fabric and color.
-(See Plate 17.) - 11-32.
-Cap-Working Uniform (for All Officers and Chief Petty Officers).-This article shall be of the design prescribed for commissioned, warrant, and chief petty officers, except that the cloth top shall be of the same material as the uniform. - 11-33.
-Shirt-Working Uniform (for All Officers and Chief Petty Officers).-This garment shall be cotton khaki with attached collar. - 11-34.
-Tie-Working Uniform (for All Officers and Chief Petty Officers).-The tie shall be plain black, four-in-hand, made of silk, rayon, or wool. - 11-35.
+11-32.
+Cap-Working Uniform (for All Officers and Chief Petty Officers).-This article shall be of the design prescribed for commissioned, warrant, and chief petty officers, except that the cloth top shall be of the same material as the uniform.

+11-33.
+Shirt-Working Uniform (for All Officers and Chief Petty Officers).-This garment shall be cotton khaki with attached collar.

+11-34.
+Tie-Working Uniform (for All Officers and Chief Petty Officers).-The tie shall be plain black, four-in-hand, made of silk, rayon, or wool.

+11-35.
 Dungaree Jumper.-This garment shall be made of blue denim, of conventional cut, with shawl collar, and loose fitting to permit free use of arms; skirt to extend 3 to 5 inches below hips with two overlaid pockets, one on each side; opened in front and closed with five metal buttons, detachable, of Navy standard type.
-(See Plate 39.) - 11-36.
+(See Plate 39.)

+11-36.
 Shirt, Blue Chambray.-Blue chambray shirts with soft collars may be worn in lieu of dungaree jumper.
-(See Plate 40.) - 11-37.
+(See Plate 40.)

+11-37.
 Dungaree Trousers.-These trousers shall be made of the same material as jumper, with fly front, buttoned with black buttons, and fitted to wear with black belt, two top pockets, and one patch pocket on right hip.
-(See Plate 40.) - 11-38.
-Belt.-A plain black web belt approximately 1% inches wide, fitted with a non-tarnishable buckle, shall be worn with dungaree trousers.
-(See Plate 63.) - 11-39.
-Shoes.-Black shoes shall be worn with all working uniforms, except that plain brown shoes are optional for officers wearing khaki. - 11-40.-Plain black socks shall be worn with all working uniforms.
+(See Plate 40.)

+11-38.
+Belt.-A plain black web belt approximately 11⁄4 inches wide, fitted with a nontarnishable buckle, shall be worn with dungaree trousers.
+(See Plate 63.)

+11-39.
+Shoes.-Black shoes shall be worn with all working uniforms, except that plain brown shoes are optional for officers wearing khaki.

+11-40.-Plain black socks shall be worn with all working uniforms.

+12-43.
+Socks, White,-The socks shall be of the same as those authorized for officers.
+12-34.
+Shoes.-Plain black or white low shoes shall be worn with tropical uniform.
+Plain brown shoes may be worn by officers with the black shoes.

-marting langest drive many ad the CHAPTER XII
+. detailing langest drive and the CHAPTER XII